Investing In Our Infrastructure & Water Systems

-Michigan’s infrastructure is at near crisis levels and in serious need of investment.
+Every Michigander knows that our roads need some serious work.
+The visible potholes in our roads are a daily reminder of how Michigan’s infrastructure is in serious need of investment.
 We all know the challenges, and we have the skilled workforce in our state ready to rebuild the roads, bridges, pipelines, and other critical infrastructure that our economy depends on.
 Investing in our infrastructure will attract investment to our state — improving our economic competitiveness — and improve the safety and security of Michiganders.
-The time for tackling this issue is now, and I hope this Congress will take up a significant, meaningful, and generous federal infrastructure package that has an immediate impact in our state and in our district.
-Promises of public-private partnerships are not a substitute for a truly generous federal package that addresses the generational issues we have with our infrastructure.
+I stand ready and willing to work with anybody, of any political party, who is serious about addressing this critical issue.